calebmarchent/auto_cv/README.md

 * Migrated software development from CVS to Git including retention of complete version history allowing developers to take advantage of modern version control tool while retaining the ability to go back and understand the decisions behind code implementation.

 * Developed and maintained Debian packages for toolchains and common development tools ensuring a consistent build environment and hence reducing developer time tracking down machine specific bugs

+* Ensured developer communication, regular knowledge sharing as Scrum Master and team lead for AmiNET firmware, and later AVG (Audio, Video and Graphics) teams

+* Developed the company's first Scrum tool using MySQL, perl, HTML and Javascript, automatically synchronised with TestTrack Bug-Tracker allowing consistent prioritised backlogs for each team and reducing administrative burden

 * After Amino acquisition of Booxmedia, led the first cross-site team of Amino engineers taking our existing skills in Linux, multimedia decode for consumer devices and re-apply in the the delivery of OTT CloudTV video services